 First of all, the capital of Czech Republic is the perfect romantic destination – no doubt in that.
 Prague can also quickly become a favourite place for culinary lovers.
 If you’re interested in history, this Eastern European capital has a lot to offer.
 Another way Prague can surprise you is by its quirky statues and stories that David Cherny and other artists made sure to leave all over the city.

 Maria from TRAVELLING BUZZ

 Zagreb, the capital of Croatia, was one of the last Eastern Europe capitals I visited.
-We spent there only a few hours, but I was really impressed of the sites we saw.
+We spent there only a few hours, but I was really impressed by the sites we saw.
 Let me share with you the most interesting of them.

 The first place in Zagreb we visited was the impressive Gothic cathedral of the Virgin Mary.
 Due to its height, it is visible from afar.
 It was built in the 13th century.
 The next was the Stone Gate – it is now a temple, but in the past, the Stone Gate was the Eastern gate of the local medieval town of Gradets.
 After the Gate, we passed through several churches and the famous Lotrščak Tower.
-Our Zagreb’s walk ended with the central city square called Ban Yosip Jelacic.
+Our Zagreb walk ended with the central city square called Ban Yosip Jelacic.

 Eli from DRUMI V DUMI